AaltoSciComp/scicomp-docs/triton/apps/importantnotes/resetconda.rst

    :class: toggle

    Sometimes it is necessary to reset your Conda configuration.
-So here are instructions on how to wipe all of your conda settings.
+So here are instructions on how to wipe all of your conda settings and existing environments.
 To be able to do so first load the miniconda environment

    .. code-block:: bash